WebApiContrib/WebApiContrib.Formatting.Jsonp/README.md

 In order to add it to your Web API solution, run `Install-Package WebApiContrib.Formatting.Jsonp` from your NuGet Package Manager console in Visual Studio.

-To use the `JsonpMediaTypeFormatter` instead of the default `JsonMediaTypeFormatter`, add the following code to your Web API Configuration (inside `Global.asax.cs` if you're using Web Host / IIS)
+To use the `JsonpMediaTypeFormatter`, add the following code to your Web API Configuration:

 `FormatterConfig.RegisterFormatters(GlobalConfiguration.Configuration.Formatters);`